 SequenceableCollections let you refer to their elements with integer indexes, and they understand messages such as first and last that refer to the order of those indexed elements.
-The SequenceableCollection classes differ from one another mainly in their literal representations, the kinds of elements they store, and the kinds of changes they permit you to make to their instances.

 SequenceableCollection is an abstract superclass.
 The methods it establishes for its concrete subclasses let you read, write, copy, and enumerate collections in ways that depend on ordering.